FlutterDevPub/Blog/Building a simple distributed database/Post.md

 docker run -e ADVERTISE_ADDR=172.17.0.5 -e CLUSTER_ADDR=172.17.0.4 -p 8083:8080 distapp
 ```

-Now you can test your deployment by stopping and starting containers, and setting/getting the variables at:
+Next on you can test your deployment by stopping and starting containers, and setting/getting the variables at:
 ```
 localhost:8080/set/5
 localhost:8082/get/5